 The items listed are either efforts initiated by the Office of the Provost that have been completed, or projects that have transitioned to ongoing units or programs.

-Early Tenure-Track Faculty Research Support Initiative: The Provost’s Early Tenure-Track Faculty Research Support Initiative provides flexible funds to support tenure-track faculty from the Ann Arbor campus as they undertake research, scholarship, and creative practice that has been slowed or postponed by the constraints of the pandemic.
+Early Tenure-Track Faculty Research Support Initiative: The Provost’s Early Tenure-Track Faculty Research Support Initiative provided flexible funds to support tenure-track faculty from the Ann Arbor campus as they undertook research, scholarship, and creative practice that had been slowed or postponed by the constraints of the pandemic.

 Humanities Collaboratory: The Office of the Provost launched the Humanities Collaboratory in 2015 to “singularly generous grants to support innovative and ambitious forms of humanities scholarship.”
 The Collaboratory provides humanists with access to the resources needed for diverse projects exploring challenging and complex issues facing the global community.